 Incoming horses with unknown backgrounds are quarantined from the general herd and each other when entering the rescue at different times.
 Front Range focuses on saving abused and neglected horses with emphasis on those bound for slaughter.
 Front Range Equine Rescue is not authorized to investigate/seize abused horses, but has a history of working with animal control when needed.
 To report suspected abuse/neglect, contact your local humane society or animal control.

 All horses in the rescue program receive routine veterinary care as well as any emergency care needed.
 This care includes Coggins test, vaccinations, de-worming, dental care, and regular farrier care.
 As needed, rescue horses are given supplementation, such as nutritional (i.e., vitamins/minerals, probiotics) or for conditions such as arthritis.
 Horses are also provided complementary therapies including, but not limited to, chiropractic, acupuncture, homeopathics, herbal remedies, etc. Once rehabilitated, all horses undergo training assessment prior to being placed up for adoption to qualified homes.

 Indirect rescue plays a critical role in Front Range’s mission to end the abuse and neglect of horses.
 Direct rescue is limited by available shelter, funding and people needed to properly care for horses and facilities.
 Indirect rescue is an important way to help more at risk horses.

-Rescue horses are currently kept in Colorado and Virginia with a small retired herd residing in Florida.
-Horses available for adoption are located in Colorado and Virginia and can be viewed here.
+Rescue horses are currently kept in Colorado and Florida.
+Horses available for adoption are only located in Colorado and can be viewed here.